Lyu6PosHao/HME/README.md

 ## 📖 Getting Started: From Setup to Inference

 Follow this checklist to get HME running.

+Once successfully configuring the dataset and model, you can reproduce the results on the test set using our `scripts/eval_*.sh` scripts, or check out the model run examples in the `notebooks/` directory.

+### Hardware

+It is recommended to run inference tests on **one NVIDIA GPU with at least 24GB of memory**.
+The model itself occupies about **16GB** of GPU memory, while the additional memory required during inference depends on the context length.

 ### Installation